fnagel/t3extblog/Documentation/AdministratorManual/Index.rst

 ------------------

 The extension has a preview functionality.
-Add following TypoScript to your page TSconfig (where 123 is the PID of the page where the blogsystem is included).
+Add following TypoScript to your page TSconfig (where 123 is the PID of the page where the blogsystem plugin is included).

 .. code-block:: typoscript